 Scores for civil penalties and criminal convictions

-The only scores you can be given for criminal convictions are 1 (no convictions) or 3 (one or more convictions found).
-If a member of your staff who has access to the sponsorship management system is found to have an unspent criminal conviction for an offence listed in Appendix B of the full policy guidance, you will receive a 3 marking.
-Any other unspent convictions could also lead to a 3 marking.
+The only scores you can be given for criminal convictions are met or not met (one or more convictions found).
+If a member of your staff who has access to the sponsorship management system is found to have an unspent criminal conviction for an offence listed in Appendix B of the full policy guidance, you will receive a “not-met” marking.
+Any other unspent convictions could also lead to a “not-met” marking.

 What the scores mean and how they affect your rating

-Home Office give an A rating if you receive a 1 score in the three categories and there are no other reasons for giving a B rating or refusing your application.
-The Home Office give a B rating if your organisation receives a 2 score in any of the three categories and there are no other reasons for refusing your application.
-The Home Office is likely to refuse your application if you receive a 3 score in any of the three categories.
+Home Office will give an A rating if you receive a “met” in all the listed categories and there are no other reasons for giving a B rating or refusing your application.
+The Home Office gives a B rating if your organisation receives a “not-met” score in any of the three categories and there are no other reasons for refusing your application.
+The Home Office is likely to refuse your application if you receive a “not-met” score in any of the three categories.

 How Home Office awards A and B ratings